 For many it is simply not enough to go to work and only accomplish personal aims.
 Nor are we finding that a narrow focus on work creates the so-called “fire in the belly” for this generation, nor frankly for many senior executives in leading companies.
 Note the emphasis at companies on social ventures, pay-it-forward programs with community organizations, and “sabbaticals” with foundations and institutes.
 Often the experiences outside the organization returns invigorated employees with new ideas that spur innovation back at work, not to mention higher levels of employee engagement.

 The second trend concerns the recognition by many established companies, that, the old industrial style for scaling new initiatives is bankrupt.
+If companies and businesses are overwhelmed with debt, they can get qualified bankruptcy attorneys for hire and file bankruptcy.
 Markets and customers demand that new innovations that have passed proof of concept testing, must launch successfully and scale rapidly.
 It is abundantly clear that the innovation cycle is ever shrinking, that there are no guarantees for success and that global competition is intense.
 However, less appreciated is that scale is shrinking.
 Innovation must hit the market with intensity and scaling up the innovation must happen at unprecedented velocity, to yield scale return.

 So, after the long march of internal innovation, the new product or service must achieve a powerful market position fast.
 Scaling cannot be slow and ponderous.
 Revenue must grow at multiples that significantly outdistance costs and rapid solidify a sustainable market position.